Has 2019 Killed The Heel?

 So are we sounding a death knell for heels?
 Not quite.
 Fashion is fickle.
 Trends will come and go, moods will change and blisters will heal.
 Spiky stilettos and clodhopping platforms will probably always have a subversive appeal.
 And if we want to put ourselves on our own little pedestal, well that’s entirely our choice to make.

 But the idea that pain, risk and humiliation are a tax we have to pay on power, style and femininity?
-That could be kicked to the kerb.
+That could be kicked to the curb.

 "When high heels come back on trend, which I’m sure they will, we’ll have higher expectations of how we should feel in them," predicts Davda.
 "The future of women’s footwear is comfortable."